KoiNoYume7/ANNIK-A/README.md

 ### Collaborations
 - @Araytar (backend integration)

-### Partnerships
-- none yet (but open to future partnerships)

----

 ## 📝 Last Words

-Special thanks to @Araytar for being a beast with backend logic, ChatGPT for helping structure documentation, and the Star Citizen community for providing open APIs.
+Special thanks to @Araytar for being a beast with backend logic, ChatGPT for writing documentations and the Star Citizen community for providing open APIs (love yall ^^).

-ANNIK-A is open source and welcomes future contributions, especially cargo grid layouts for all ships!
+ANNIK-A is open source and welcomes future contributions, especially maintaining everything up-to-date, because I am lazy.

-> "From cargo to credits, we got your back."

----